|

 Of particular interest to B-17 aficionados is the airplane footage.
 The Forts are not central to the movie but become the stage from which the drama is set.
 The film judiciously draws from AAF combat footage for the action scenes.
 Shot in 1948, the film makers also utilized a squadron of ex-atomic test drone B-17Gs on loan from the USAF.
 They were refitted with turrets and repainted as Eighth Air Force B-17Fs.
 Most of the airfield scenes were shot at an abandoned auxiliary field to Eglin AFB (in Florida) but located just across the state line in Alabama.
 That airfield has since been reopened as Fort Rucker with the Army.
 The dramatic opening scenes to the film were shot as the film makers found the unused airfield.
 It was later cleaned up and dressed as an operational English bomber station.

 One of the most dramatic aerial scenes used in the film (and reused in other later films) was the B-17 belly landing done by Paul Mantz.
 (There is a whole legend behind Mantz's solo B-17 flight and crash landing.)
 Mantz also provided his B-25H, NX1203, for a cameraship for some of the aerial scenes.
 There are several published accounts of how the film was made.
 James H. Farmer has assembled the most complete story to date in his book, Celluloid Wings.
 Whether or not you care about the history of the film, it remains an aviation classic and should be in anyone's B-17 library.
-This black and white video is available from Amazon.com for $12.99.
-The offered version is listed as 132 minutes so it may include some scenes cut from the U.S. release but included in overseas versions.
+This black and white video is available from Amazon.com.
 (August 1999)

 If you own or fly a B-17, even in your fertile imagination, you should have B-17G Flying Fortress: Technical Orders on CD-ROM.
 Robert Fields has obtained a number of manuals and technical orders for both the B-17F and the B-17G, has had them scanned into a usable format, and packed them onto CDs.
 The B-17F CD came first and was first available in 1997.
 Late in 1998 the B-17G CD was completed, and additional aircraft types are currently in preparation.
 The B-17G CD contains, among other things, a complete copy of the Flight Operating Instructions (pilot's manual), the B-17G Erection and Maintenance Manual, the Pilot Training Manual, and Wright R-1820-97 manuals.
 Aside from the interesting browsing opportunities available, this new CD will prove worthwhile to B-17 operators around the world as making rare manuals available for use.
 What's even better is that they are in a usable format and those pages needed for a particular task can be printed with good reproduction quality from the CD as required.
 An example of the disc's utility: this reviewer had someone ask for specific B-17G fuel consumption figures for theoretical flight planning.
 Scanning into the Flight Operating Instructions' Appendix II provided the answer: 2300 rpm and 38" manifold pressure at 25,000 feet will give you 253 mph (true) and 423 gallons per hour fuel burn.
 Yet another tidbit for that aviation cocktail party!
 By the way, just to get you going, the B-17G CD opens with the sounds of a Wright R-1820 being coaxed to life...not a bad way to start a session.
 The discs are self-contained with Adobe Acrobat Reader which can be loaded on a PC or MAC if not already available.
 My old 4X CD drive handled the CD graphics with little delay, and faster CDs should show crisp performance.
-Each disk is available for $30.00, or get the pair for $50.00.
-Highly recommended.
-Jump to the Old Manuals website for ordering information.
-(February 1999)
+(May 2013 note: these disks are no longer available for sale due to unauthorized copying drove the author out of business.)
+(February 1999 Review)

 |